hugaped/MBNMAdose/README.md

 4. Check model fit and test for consistency using functions like `mbnma.nodesplit()`
 5. Use your model to predict responses using `predict()`
+6. Calculate relative effects between any doses (even those not in the original dataset) using `get.relative()`

 At each of these stages there are a number of informative plots that can be generated to help understand the data and to make decisions regarding